-These slides are due in large part to Jean-Philippe Vert, who gave the course on kernel methods from 2004 to 2015 at the master MVA at ENS Cachan.
+A large part of the course material is due to Jean-Philippe Vert, who gave the course from 2004 to 2015 and who is on sabbatical at UC Berkeley in 2016.

-- Along the years, the course has become more and more exhaustive and the slides are probably one of the best reference available on kernels. - This is a course with a fairly large amount of math, but still accessible to computer scientists who have heard what is a Hilbert space (at least once in their life).
+- Over the years, the course has become more and more exhaustive and the slides are probably one of the best reference available on kernels. - This is a course with a fairly large amount of math, but still accessible to computer scientists who have heard what is a Hilbert space (at least once in their life).